RomeTravel Guide

 Things to do in Rome

-With so many things to do in Rome, it can be a challenge to fit it all into one vacation.
+With so many things to do in Rome, it can be a challenge to fit it all into one holiday.
 The city is home to monuments like the Colosseum that have been around for thousands of years.
 It also has churches and palazzos full of masterpieces by Renaissance geniuses like Raphael and Bernini.
 Your time in Rome is sure to be enriching and enlightening.

 When in Rome, you must visit two of its most famous landmarks: the Colosseum and the Roman Forum.
 Skip the long lines and book an advanced entry ticket.
 Better yet, book a tour to hear stories about these ancient monuments from knowledgeable guides.
 Afterwards, visit the nearby Arch of Constantine, the largest of Rome's triumphal arches.